 Discover the Hidden Force That Makes or Breaks Your Habits

-Ever wonder why some habits feel like constant battles while others happen effortlessly?
+Ever wonder why some habits feel like constant battles?
 Most likely, it is not motivation or discipline - it's friction.

 Research by Dr. Wendy Wood reveals that our physical environment has up to 3x more impact on habit success than personality traits or willpower.
 High-friction environments can reduce habit compliance by 85% regardless of motivation, while low-friction setups can make even challenging habits surprisingly consistent.
 This is good news: It is not about trying harder - it's about designing smarter.